© 2025 Daisy Ziyan Zhang

 Mapping of Walking Routes, Spring 2025

-Special thanks to curator Ma Yansong and the great team of MAD (大冉,大飞,潘老师,优格,龙哥) ; to technical support of To0Space (Liu Xingchen, Yan Junpeng) and Tang Yishui
+Special thanks to curator Ma Yansong and MAD curatorial team (大冉,大飞,潘工,优格,龙哥) ; to technical support of To0Space (Liu Xingchen, Yan Junpeng) and Tang Yishui